vian21/vian21.github.io/public/docs/md/programming/Java.md

 - `Lexical analyser`: takes a string and breaks it into tokens
 - `Syntax analyser`: takes tokens and checks if they are in the correct order and parses it

+## Binary Trees
+- A binary tree is a hierachical data structure made in a way such that every node has a value and two children nodes(left and right)
+- Profondeur/ depth: is the number of nodes you have to traverse from the root to reach an element.
+The depth of the root is 0

+### Functions
+- contains
+-
+### contains(E element)
+- uses a recursive algorithm to traverse tree until element is found
+- traverse any direction first and stop when last element in that direction does not have an element in that direction
+- ordered elements preferably.
+Greater than current value go right and vice versa

+## Traversing a Binary Tree to get all elements
+1. Pre-order/prefix:
+    - check root
+    - check left
+    - check right
+1. Infix/ Symmetric:
+    - check left
+    - check root
+    - check right
+1. Suffix/post-order:
+    - check left
+    - check right
+    - check root